bertanimauro/Lamport/README.md

 # Lamport
 Synchronized queue.
 It's my work of 2010 about a Lamport article but I think it is always actual never less the synctactic expression.

+I remember that year it burst into rain in February and ended in September.
+I spent my two weeks of vacation in the mountains, in the rain, developing this program.
+It didn't end just because the sun came out the last two days
 # ref

 Time, Clocks and the Ordering of Events in a Distributed System